vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

     --8<-- "./docs/snippets/vars-cluster.ps1"
     ```

-3. Get the vSAN health summary from vCenter server for a cluster by running the command in the PowerShell console.
+3. Get the vSAN health summary from vCenter for a cluster by running the command in the PowerShell console.

     ```powershell
     Get-vSANHealthSummary -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -cluster $cluster
     ```

-## Run the checks required for ESXi Certificate Management for a Cluster
+## Run the checks required for ESX Certificate Management for a Cluster

-The [`Test-EsxiCertMgmtChecks`](../functions/Test-EsxiCertMgmtChecks.md) cmdlet runs the checks required for ESXi Certificate Management for a given cluster or an ESXi host.
+The [`Test-EsxiCertMgmtChecks`](../functions/Test-EsxiCertMgmtChecks.md) cmdlet runs the checks required for ESX Certificate Management for a given cluster or an ESX host.
 The following checks are run:

-- Check ESXi Certificate Mode
+- Check ESX Certificate Mode
-- Check ESXi Lockdown Mode
+- Check ESX Lockdown Mode
-- Confirm CA In vCenter Server
+- Confirm CA In vCenter
 - Check vSAN Health Status

 1. Start PowerShell (Run as Administrator).